-- You seek an investment that produces periodic interest or coupon payments or other sources of current income or otherwise provides for a guaranteed positive return. - You do not believe that the investment view implicit in the Index will be successful or you are unwilling or unable to bear the risks associated with an investment that provides exposure to the Index. - You seek exposure to an index or group of assets that does not subtract an index fee or any notional financing costs. - You seek exposure to an index or portfolio that may not be concentrated in a small number of assets. - You do not understand and/or are unwilling or unable to accept the risks associated with the volatility targeting mechanism of the Index, including the risk that the Index may not achieve its target volatility and the risk that the Index may underperform an investment in its portfolio that is not subject to a volatility targeting mechanism. - You seek an investment for which there will be an active secondary market and/or you are unwilling or unable to hold the Notes to maturity. - You are unwilling or unable to assume our credit risk for all payments on the Notes. - You are unwilling or unable to consent to the exercise of any U.K. Bail-in Power by any relevant U.K. resolution authority.
+- You seek an investment that produces periodic interest or coupon payments or other sources of current income or otherwise provides for a guaranteed positive return. - You do not believe that the investment view implicit in the Index will be successful or you are unwilling or unable to bear the risks associated with an investment that provides exposure to the Index. - You seek exposure to an index or group of assets that does not subtract an index fee or any notional financing costs. - You seek exposure to an index or portfolio that may not be concentrated in a small number of assets. - You seek an investment that entitles you to dividends or distributions on, or voting rights related to, the securities composing the Reference Asset. - You do not understand and/or are unwilling or unable to accept the risks associated with the volatility targeting mechanism of the Index, including the risk that the Index may not achieve its target volatility and the risk that the Index may underperform an investment in its portfolio that is not subject to a volatility targeting mechanism. - You seek an investment for which there will be an active secondary market and/or you are unwilling or unable to hold the Notes to maturity. - You are unwilling or unable to assume our credit risk for all payments on the Notes. - You are unwilling or unable to consent to the exercise of any U.K. Bail-in Power by any relevant U.K. resolution authority.